The perfect trip is a fusion of perfect timing and an ideal location.

-Third, fewer tourists in January would mean no waiting lines for tickets and entrance on famous attractions, restaurants, shops, and other venues.
+Third, fewer tourists in January would mean no waiting lines for tickets and entrance to famous attractions, restaurants, shops, and other venues.
 No waiting lines mean more meaningful time spent on other things during your stay in Barcelona.

-The fourth reason is it’s the season where there are plenty of mushrooms and chestnuts.
+The fourth reason is it’s the season when there are plenty of mushrooms and chestnuts.
 So aside from plenty of mushroom dishes that you can enjoy, you can bring home lots of mushrooms and chestnuts for a cheap amount.

 If you’re not convinced yet, there are plenty of discounted prices on surplus goods and things from Christmas.
 There are also skiing opportunities in nearby locations that you enjoy because of the cold weather in January.

 Barcelona City: The Ideal Location For Your January Trip

 A trip to the city of Barcelona in January is like a sumptuous feast for your eyes and for your mind.

 Every step, while sightseeing, will feel surreal due to the city’s architecture.
 Barcelona’s inspiring artistry and culture, found in its cityscapes, museums, and monuments, will deeply move you to pursue the arts.